 Belonging to the same family of morning glory, its flowers open in the day and close by evening.

 The botanical name of Japanese honeysuckle is Lonicera Japonica.
-It is also called as madhumati in Manipuri, and commonly known as honeysuckle.
+It is also known as honeysuckle.

 It flowers throughout the year.
 The flowers are very attractive and fragrant.
 The climber is extremely invasive.
 It is a good source of nectar for bees, butterflies.